Larry-Osakwe/key-card/README.md

 - [FastMCP](https://github.com/anthropics/FastMCP) - Model Context Protocol server implementation
 - [LangChain](https://langchain.com) - Building applications with LLMs
 - [OpenAI](https://openai.com) - GPT-4o API for text generation

+### Why LangGraph?

+We chose LangGraph over alternatives like LlamaIndex for several key reasons:

+1. **Flow-Based Architecture**: LangGraph provides a structured, graph-based approach to building AI applications, which is ideal for our multi-step query processing pipeline.

+2. **State Management**: LangGraph has excellent state management capabilities, making it easier to track and update the conversation state throughout the process.

+3. **Conditional Edges**: The ability to have conditional edges in LangGraph (like our `route_by_query_type` and `should_refine` functions) makes it perfect for implementing dynamic routing and feedback loops.

+4. **Integration with LangChain**: LangGraph builds on LangChain, providing access to a wide range of tools and integrations.

+5. **Modern Approach**: LangGraph represents a more modern approach to building stateful AI applications with clear separation of concerns.

 ## Learn More